Friday, May 27, 2011

 In less time than it takes to watch most of Adam Sandler's self-serving flicks, Roy Halladay and Mark Buehrle collectively took care of business in less than two hours.
 The first pitch was thrown at 7:08pm, and the crowd was headed for the exits by 8:52pm.

-One of my coworkers was actually at the game, and they ended up spending more time in transit to and from the game than they did actually inside the Rogers Centre watching the game.
+Somebody I know was actually at the game, and they ended up spending more time in transit to and from the game than they did actually inside the Rogers Centre watching the game.